 Hardness Testing – Rockwell scales

 Rockwell Hardness testing is a system for determining the hardness of metals and alloys of all kinds.
 The American Society for Testing and Materials (ASTM) has established a standard recognized worldwide to help manufacturers maintain the qualities they want in their products.
+If you are using the Brinell scale check out our conversion chart.

 ASTM Standards E-18 and E-110 defines the test method and parameters for a valid test using portable hardness testers.
 Following is a general description of the method.
 A spheroconical diamond penetrator or a carbide ball penetrator is forced into the surface being tested at a predetermined pressure load.
 The hardness is read as a function of the depth of penetration.